Transferability Properties of Graph Neural Networks: Proof of Thm. 1

 \subsection{Graphs and Graphons}

 Graphons are the limit objects of sequences of dense undirected graphs.
 They are defined as functions $\bbW: [0,1]^2 \to [0,1]$ where $\bbW$ is bounded, measurable and symmetric.
-An example of graphon--the constant or Erd\"os-R\'enyi graphon--- as well as a sequence of graphs converging to it are shown in Figure \ref{fig:graphon_example}.
+A sequence of graphs converging to the constant or Erd\"os-R\'enyi graphon is shown in Fig. \ref{fig:graphon_example}.